Self-hosted agents - closed beta

 - Job logs stream token: each job gets a unique log stream token to send back logs to Semaphore.
 This token is generated for each job and its lifetime is limited to the job's execution lifecycle.

 The Semaphore Toolbox offers a set of tools to navigate language versions, databases, cache, artifacts, and to check your code.
 Some of these features are tied to our hosted system, and are not available on self-hosted agents.

 |Accessing the cache||Yes||Using S3 as a storage backend.|

 |Checking code with checkout command||Yes|

 |Changing language versions with sem-version||No|

 |Managing databases with sem-service||No|

-Debug sessions and the ability to attach to running jobs will also not be available, since Semaphore has no access to machines that are running in your infrastructure.
+Debug sessions and the ability to attach to running jobs is also not available, as Semaphore has no access to machines that are running on your infrastructure.